 Loss of appetite

-The most common causes of rainwater poisoning are other animals--or at least the urine and feces of other animals--as the bacteria responsible for leptospirosis and the Giardia protozoa live in these waste products.
-Rain water helps to disperse them over a larger area and collect in puddles.
-When your dog drinks the water or licks himself clean after your walk, he can ingest them at which point, they get to do their job of making him ill.
+The most common causes of rainwater poisoning are other animals--or at least the urine and feces of other animals--as the bacteria responsible for Leptospirosis and the Giardia protozoa live in these waste products.
+Rainwater helps to disperse them over a larger area and collect in puddles.
+When your dog drinks the water or licks themselves clean after your walk, they can ingest them, at which point they get to do their job of making your dog ill.

 With antifreeze, it only takes a minute amount of the highly toxic chemical ethylene glycol to have a devastating effect on your dog's health.

-If your dog begins to act sick shortly after a walk through the rain puddles, take him to see his vet a soon as possible.
-The vet will perform a series of blood, urine, and stool sample tests to diagnose his condition.
+If your dog begins to act sick shortly after a walk through the rain puddles, take them to see the vet a soon as possible.
+The vet will perform a series of blood, urine, and stool sample tests to diagnose the condition.
 It is important that you realize many dogs who ingest antifreeze don't survive even after receiving aggressive treatment.

 How Do I Treat My Dog's Rainwater Poisoning?

-How your dog is treated for his exposure to rainwater will depend heavily on what particular condition he has contracted.
-Both giardiasis and leptospirosis are treated with IV fluids and antibiotics.
+How your dog is treated for their exposure to rainwater will depend heavily on what particular condition they have contracted.
+Both Giardiasis and Leptospirosis are treated with IV fluids and antibiotics.

-In the case of antifreeze poisoning, the vet may induce vomiting before adding sodium bicarbonate to his IV along with fomepizole.
-If it has been more than four hours since he ingested the antifreeze, it will have most likely passed into his kidneys, requiring aggressive treatments in an attempt to correct the acid/alkaline balance.
+In the case of antifreeze poisoning, the vet may induce vomiting before adding sodium bicarbonate to your dog's IV along with fomepizole.
+If it has been more than four hours since your pooch ingested the antifreeze, it will have most likely passed into the kidneys, requiring aggressive treatments in an attempt to correct the acid/alkaline balance.

 By following the treatment plan, your dog should make a full recovery within just a few days and be back to his normal happy and playful self, ready to go walking once again.